pratikpokharel3/codiify/README.md

 # Codiify | Test Your HTML, CSS, & JavaScript Code With Our Online Playground Editor

-A place to quickly test your HTML, CSS, and JavaSript code - all in one place.
+A place to quickly test your HTML, CSS, and JavaScript code - all in one place.
 Put your idea and creativity at best and build something great.

 ## Built With